SharePoint/sp-dev-docs/docs/spfx/roadmap.md

     - Tenant admin gets automatically notified
     - Settings to control the default experience around approval process

-- ALM REST APIs - Deploy, activate, delete and upgrade apps and add-ins
-- ALM REST APIs targeted to support *everything* in the App Catalog, including add-ins
 - Automatic CDN hosting for code
     - Package JavaScript bundle into app package, which is automatically then deployed to a library that gets hosted on your tenant Office 365 CDN

 ## Developer Experience
 - SharePoint Framework Workbench 2.0: Development story for SharePoint Framework Extensions